Plan your Universal Windows Platform (UWP) app

 - Share itineraries for friends and families to follow.

-Once you know what your users want and how you can help them get there, you can look at the specific tools in your toolbox.
-Explore the Windows platform and associate features with your app's needs.
+When you know what your users want and how you can help them get there, you can look at the specific tools in your toolbox.
+Explore the Universal Windows Platform (UWP) platform and associate features with your app's needs.
 Be sure to follow the user experience (UX) guidelines for each feature.

 - Platform research: Find out what features the platform offers and how you can use them.